aws-powertools/powertools-lambda-typescript/docs/features/batch.md

 #### Extending the schema yourself

-If you want to have full control and optimize the flow, you can pass an extended schema with any transformers you need.
+If you want to have full control, you can pass an extended schema with any transformers you need.

 === "SQS - using extended schema"